 - Debriefing is done, when appropriate, and the deception/incomplete disclosure are explained to the participant before the end of participation in the research.
 Please detail if you are debriefing participants, and if not, why not.

-- When appropriate, subjects could be informed prospectively of the use of deception/incomplete disclosure and consent to its use: see the suggested consent language: "In some research studies, the investigators cannot tell you exactly what the study is about before you participate in the study.
+- When appropriate, subjects could be informed prospectively of the use of deception/incomplete disclosure and consent to its use.
+The following suggested consent language provides an example of this: "In some research studies, the investigators cannot tell you exactly what the study is about before you participate in the study.
 We will describe the tasks in the study in a general way, but we can't explain the real purpose of the study until after you complete these tasks.
 When you are done, we will explain why we are doing this study, what we are looking at, and any other information you should know about this study.
 You will also be able to ask any questions you might have about the study's purpose and the tasks you did.
 Though we may not be able to explain the real purposes of the study until after you complete the tasks, there are no additional risks to those that have been described in this consent form."

 Toggle Item8.0 Participants